aws-amplify/amplify-js/docs/media/xr_guide.md

 ### Enabling Audio

-In some browsers, automatic playback of audio is disabled by default, and it should be enabled in your code.
-To enable audio for the scene, you can use *enableAudio()* method with the scene name:
+In some browsers, playback of audio is disabled until the user provides input.
+To reliably enable audio in your scene, wait until the user's first input, such as a mouse click or screen touch, and then call the `enableAudio()` method with the scene name.

 ```js
 XR.enableAudio('scene1')